Ramakrishnan Sridhar: Coaching career

 After the end of his playing career, Sridhar began his coaching career in 2001.
 He completed a three-level course for accreditation as a certified coach in 2007.
 From 2007 to 2011, he coached Hyderabad Under-19 team for three years and Hyderabad Under-16 team for one year.
 In 2011, he became a part of the National Cricket Academy in Bangalore.
 He was then appointed the fielding coach of the India Under-19 cricket team in 2011.

 In February 2014, Sridhar served as the assistant coach of the India Under-19 team at the 2014 ICC Under-19 Cricket World Cup in UAE.
 In April 2014, the IPL team Kings XI Punjab appointed Sridhar as the fielding coach of the team.
 In July 2014, he was selected as the head coach of the Andhra cricket team for two years.
 In August, he was named the fielding coach of the India national cricket team for the ODI series against England.
 After the conclusion of the ODI series, BCCI decided to give him a longer run as the fielding coach of the team.
 He was also the head coach of TRIPURA CRICKET ASSOCIATION.
 He was handed a contract extension with the India national cricket team and has ever since continued to be their fielding coach, guiding them to multiple successful tours since 2014.
+In 2021, after Rahul Dravid took over as head coach of the team, he was replaced by T. Dilip.